The Highly Questionable Dhiffushi Lobster Expedition

 And then we slowly drifted back to shore well-pleased.
 Well-pleased.

 I thought then, of a friend who is far from me now, who once told me of how he ended up hauling the day’s catch from the sea with local fishermen, just by happening to be there.
-He was right.
+He was right about slow travel.
 I wished very much then to tell him this story.
 But not all wishes can come true.

 The second Dhiffushi lobster expedition